25556736w/DM-FLOODER/README.md

 ### 📄 Features
 1. Bot command: `dm <user id> <message>` (It will then ask you how many messages you want to send per bot)
-2. Bots go online when you run `main.py`
+2. Bots go online when you run `start.bat`

 ---